 When we watched the trailer, we noticed something almost undeniable about the new Studio Ghibli 3D animated movie.
 These complex details strike differently.
 Earwig and the Witch, directed by Gorō Miyazaki, is a bold move.
 Bigger studios, such as Pixar, have been in the business of producing 3D films for years, according to Game Rant.
 This means they are more familiar with how details, including lighting and shading, should appear in a 3D-rendered world.
 In the case of Studio Ghibli, there might be a learning curve that needs overcoming.

-That said, Studio Ghibli’s 3D debut should be appraised on its own merits and not on the merits of its antecedents.
+That said, Studio Ghibli’s 3D debut should be appraised on its own merits and not on the merits of previously made movies.

 What People Have Said About the First 3D Animated Movie by Studio Ghibli

 Because the movie hasn’t been globally released, we can only glean from the reviews by people who have actually seen Earwig and the Witch.
 One such review is by Noah Oskow, an author and contributor for Unseen Japan.

 In a YouTube video, he says the setting, particularly the main character’s new home, looks “properly lived-in”.
 Various objects and details occupy its space, and buildings do look dilapidated when they need to be.

 The Ghibli aesthetic is very much present in Earwig and the Witch, but a few things were a bit lost in translation.
 For example, the main character’s face tends to look “overly plasticky,” Oskow observes.
 And a few have noticed how shadows and lighting appear to be absent from her face as well.
 However, a bit of tweaking will surely help the studio eventually perfect its craft in the world of 3D animation.